w3f/Grants-Program/applications/LiquiDot.md

 - **Single Strategy Type**: Only automated LP range management - no yield farming, lending, or other DeFi strategies
 - **No Impermanent Loss Calculations**: Users must understand IL risks independently - no IL tracking or warnings
 - **No 24/7 Guaranteed Uptime**: Backend monitoring may experience maintenance downtime affecting stop-loss execution
+- **No Position NFTs / Share Tokens**: For the MVP, user positions live only in the Asset-Hub contract's internal mapping.
+Transferable position NFTs (ERC-721) or vault share tokens (ERC-20/4626) will be added in a future release.
 - **No Tax Reporting Integration**: Users responsible for their own tax calculations and DeFi activity reporting

 ### 🧩 Ecosystem Fit